Off-the-Beaten-Path Surfing in Taiwan: Best Surf Spots + Places to Stay

 Over the past couple of decades, surfing has experienced a surge in popularity in Taiwan.
 Despite its 24 million population, this island nation remains one of the least crowded surfing destinations in East Asia.

-Along the northeastern, southeastern and southwestern shores, surfers can find everything from powerful beach breaks to reeling point breaks.
+Along the northeastern, southeastern and southwestern shores, you’ll find everything from powerful beach breaks to reeling point breaks.
 River mouths, boulder-lined beaches and sandy stretches all contribute to the island’s surf offerings.

 While Taiwan may not boast any monster waves, the consistent swells ensure there are ample opportunities to enjoy fun-sized sessions.